jsarnowski96/pysql-console/README.md

             - Changes in exception handling mechanism - now it is more accurate, specific and covers a wider range of errors.<br />
             - Added new exception handle for error `08001` in case of connection failure to non-existing or not DNS-mapped SQL server.<br />
             - Major changes in `commands` dictionary - migrated method calls from `pysqlconsole.py` directly into nested command's dictionaries with `exec` key.
 Added new `query` command which allows for writing and executing a personalized SQL select statement.
 Command's fallback is similar to `export` or `show` commands - in case of no active DB connection, user is redirected to `Connect()` action.<br />
+- <b>17/12/2019 changelog:</><br />
+            - Greatly improved table's output data format thanks to the application of `tabulate` library.
+Now tables' output is much more readable and organized.<br />